-- The American Lung Association has several nationwide resources available, including its online course and an issue brief in English and Spanish, all available at www.lung.org/smokefreehousing. - There are a number of state and local level websites focused on secondhand smoke in multi-unit housing that may be able to provide more individual assistance in your state or community. - Online listing of Fair Housing Enforcement Agencies, http://www.civilrights.org/fairhousing/laws/state-agencies.html.
+- The American Lung Association has several nationwide resources available, including its online course and an issue brief in English and Spanish, all available at Lung.org/smokefreehousing. - The U.S. Department of Housing and Urban Development (HUD) has created an online toolkit, portal.hud.gov/hudportal/documents/ huddoc?id=pdfresidents.pdf that provides materials to residents of public housing authorities looking to adopt smokefree buildings. - There are a number of state and local level websites focused on secondhand smoke in multiunit housing that may be able to provide more individual assistance in your state or community. - Online listing of Fair Housing Enforcement Agencies, civilrights.org/fairhousing/laws/ stateagencies.html.